The Mall Review

 With 12 museums spread out along 11 city blocks, you just can't expect to see everything in one day.
 To avoid mental and physical exhaustion, try to devote at least two days to the Mall and choose your priorities.

 If you want a day filled with spectacular paintings and sculptures, begin at the National Gallery of Art.
 There's also a sculpture garden directly across the Mall at the Hirshhorn, which has an excellent collection of avant-garde art in its indoor galleries.
-If you prefer international artifacts, head to the Sackler Gallery and Museum of African Art.
+If you prefer international artifacts, head to the Freer Gallery of Art, Sackler Gallery or National Museum of African Art.

-If you're with kids, start out at the National Air and Space Museum, a must-see if you have little ones.
-Grab lunch at McDonald's in the museum or at a hot dog cart outside.
+If you're with kids, start out at the National Air and Space Museum, a must-see just for the WOW factor alone.
+Grab lunch at the museum's food court or at a hot dog cart outside.
 If your young bunch can handle two museums in a day, cross the lawn to the Natural History Museum.
 This itinerary works well for science buffs, too.

-Planning: Since 9/11, security has increased and visitors will need to go through screenings and bag checks, which create long lines during peak tourist season.
-Two museums require timed-entry passes: the Holocaust Museum and the Bureau of Printing and Engraving.
-It's best to get your tickets early in the morning or in advance.
+Planning: Since 9/11, security has increased and visitors will need to go through screenings and bag checks, which can create long lines during peak tourist season.
+Most of the museums on the Mall open daily at 10 and close at 5:30, except during the spring and summer when most extend their closing times to 7:30.

-Parking is hard to find along the Mall but there are parking garages north of the Mall in the Downtown area, where you'll have to pay to leave your car.
+There's metered parking along the Mall; you can pay with a credit card or via the mobile app.
+And there are parking garages north of the Mall in the Downtown area, where you pay a daily rate.
 If you're willing to walk, limited free parking is available on Ohio Drive SW near the Jefferson Memorial and East Potomac Park.

 - Address: The Mall, Washington, DC